In focus are common apologetic defenses of biblical genocide commanded by Yahweh, the Supreme deity of the ancient Hebrews.

 In Joshua 8:24, the reader is informed that “Israel cut them down, leaving them neither survivors or fugitives…” and then later “Israel went to the city of Ai and killed all the men in it.”
 But if there were no survivors then why is the reader told that there were still men in the city?

 The biblical author is using deliberate exaggeration of events.
-Apologist Paul Copan uses the analogy of a modern sports fan saying that his team “slaughtered” or “killed” their opponents when not intending that to be taken literally.
+Christian apologist Paul Copan uses the analogy of a modern sports fan saying that his team “slaughtered” or “killed” their opponents when not intending that to be taken literally.

-That this hyperbolic language was a common ancient near Eastern literary device beyond the biblical texts too.
-It is in the Mesha Inscription (Moabite Stone) of the Moabites and their king.
+That this hyperbolic language was a common Ancient Near Eastern literary device beyond the biblical texts too.
+It is in the Mesha Inscription of the Moabites and their king.
 The inscription speaks of the Moabite “extermination” of the Israelites in the ninth century BCE.
-However, historians are aware that Israel was not fully wiped out by either the Moabites or their deity Chemosh but continued to exist for a century until Assyria conquered them in the eighth century BCE.
-Often when it is stated that populations were exterminated, they were not really totally wiped out.
-Other examples are present in see the Gebal Barkal Stela, Merneptah Stele, and The Bulletin of Ramses II.
+However, historians are aware that Israel was not fully wiped out by either the Moabites or their deity Chemosh but continued to exist for a century until Assyria conquered them.
+Often when it is stated that populations were entirely exterminated, they were not really.
+Other examples include the Merneptah Stele and the Bulletin of Ramses II.

-The apologist’s argument is that the biblical conquest narratives are not really genocide, which lessens the critic’s charge because not everyone in the Canaanite tribes was exterminated.
+The apologist’s argument is that the biblical conquest narratives do not really constitute genocide, which blunts the critic’s charge since not everyone in the Canaanite tribes was exterminated.

-William Lane Craig argues that the Hebrews were to drive the Canaanites en masse out of their land, thereby limiting the extermination only to those Canaanites who remained.
-Craig draws the following conclusion,
+Christian philosopher William Lane Craig argues that the Hebrews were to drive the Canaanites en masse out of their land, thereby limiting the extermination only to those Canaanites who remained.
+Craig draws the following conclusion:

 “It is therefore completely misleading to characterize God’s command to Israel as a command to commit genocide.
 Rather it was first and foremost a command to drive the tribes out of the land and to occupy it.
 Only those who remained behind were to be utterly exterminated” (2).